 You know it is time.
-Your child’s behavior has now reached a point where they would benefit from bringing in outside help.
+Your child’s behavior has now reached a point where he or she would benefit from bringing in outside help.
 However, the process of deciding who to invite into your son or daughter’s life can be daunting at such a vulnerable time.
-You want the therapist to connect to your teen but also for him or her to be someone you trust.
+You want the therapist to connect to your teen, but also for him or her to be someone you trust.
 Your child finally makes a connection with a therapist and is starting to open up.
 But have you ever wondered what your therapist is thinking?

 Parenting will only be as effective as the united front in which the structure is presented.
 Many times with children, it feels as if consequences need to be administered quickly.
 Teens are successful at communicating urgency in many situations and can make you feel you must tell them what will occur to alleviate his or her anxiety.
 However, if you speak too quickly and then change your mind later, the teen will know the doors are open to negotiations.
 Behaviors usually continue because they are allowed.
 If you find your teen raging for days after a consequence has been administered, evaluate your consistency.
 Taking a few hours behind closed doors to consult with your partner regarding realistic consequences that can be consistently administered and then delivering them as a united team will help to slow down the negotiations and make for a more peaceful home.

 So often, one parent is high warmth and the other is high structure.
 Parents can engage in bitter arguments regarding which parent is serving the child’s needs more effectively.
 However, a child being well rounded, raised by a variety of perspectives is the key to emotional health.
-Let your partner be different than you.
+Let your partner be different from you.
 Yes, consistency reigns supreme; however, implementing structure is simply style and multiple styles can serve your teen well in the long run.
-Before you criticize your spouse’s parenting, consider if it is actually damaging or if it is simply different than yours.
+Before you criticize your spouse’s parenting, consider if it is actually damaging or if it is simply different from yours.

 There is far more to earning a child’s trust than simply providing for his or her needs.
-Many times parents do not know the core contributing factors to their child’s behaviors because the teen does not feel they will understand.
-It is tempting to try and relate by telling the teen stories of your youth but teens do not start listening to parents simply because they have relevant experience.
+Many times, parents do not know the core contributing factors to their child’s behaviors because the teen does not feel parents will understand.
+It is tempting to try and relate by telling the teen stories of your youth, but teens do not start listening to parents simply because they have relevant experience.
 It is only through empathy and seeking to understand that a teen will stay bonded.
 The skilled parent can listen with fresh ears and an open heart to truly hear the fears and insecurities of each teen, without approving of all behavior.